-Preparation for Didactic and Supervised Experiential Learning
+Preparation for Didactic and Supervised Experiential Learning Foundational Knowledge

-Foundational Knowledge

 Students in the program are required to have completed a specific list of course prerequisites prior to entrance into the program.
 This ensures that students are entering with knowledge in life sciences and math among other subjects.
-A basic human nutrition course is a required prerequisite.
+Included in the required specific list of course prerequisites is a basic human nutrition course.